 Parent's/Fathers Rights Lawyers Sacramento, CA

 Parent’s rights include the right to have an attorney as a representative, visitation rights, and the provision of reunification services.
-Problems involving your rights as a parent need the assistance of an attorney who is experienced in family law.
-Here in Sacramento, the Law Office of David A. Martin & Associates is able to sympathetically help you deal with any issues concerning your parent’s rights over your child or children.
+Problems involving your rights as a parent need the assistance of a Sacramento Fathers Rights attorney who is experienced in family law.
+Here in Sacramento, Fathers Rights Lawyers at the Law Office of David A. Martin & Associates is able to sympathetically help you deal with any issues concerning your parent’s rights over your child or children.

 Role of the Dependency Courts